Adios-COVID/datarepo/README.md

 #### 7. **Latino Population**

-Returns data for estimate total populations, latino population, and percentage of latinos for each county in Washington.
+Returns data for total population estimate, Latino population, and percentage of Latinos for each county in Washington.

 URL: `/latino-population`